mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	Ramne leaned over Penyi and Kip, holding his chest above them with his palms on his knees.
 He took a closer look at Kip in the light of his decorated chest.

 	He said, "You might think yourself a noble man.
 But that means nothing here.
 Ulukoma is shit.
-You dominate everything you can, and then you die."
+You dominate everything you can."

 	Kip met his gaze with conviction in his eyes.
 "When Ara fades from the sky and Lissa has killed off everyone you had a chance to love, I hope you find the decency to regret it all as you die alone in the dark."

-	He laughed, "Hah.
-Lissa?
-All hae power is a show to keep the harvesters obedient.
-Thi wouldn't hurt a thing without hae master saying so."

-	"And who is that?"
+	He chuckled a quick breath, barely a puff, and told him, "Nobody dies in the darkness.
+They simply... disappear."

-	He raised up and turned toward the darkness as if speaking to an invisible friend.
+	Rising to his right, he turned and stared comfortably into the void as if speaking to an invisible friend.

 	"Tell me, Kipnu um Heiko: Why would a magistrate send a doctor to Ulukoma in the midst of a global crisis?
 Do you really think he values justice over sensibility?"